Solving the mystery of why users don't scroll beyond the hero and fixing it

 • Redesigning the homepage layout to remove the "false floor" effect and prioritize case studies — the content users are most interested in and which drives conversions.

-• Replacing the hero image with a video showcasing our clients and projects.
+• Replacing the hero image with a video showcasing our team, clients and projects.

 • Rewriting the headline to help new website visitors quickly grasp what services Spyrosoft offers and how they can benefit from them, keeping the copy short and to the point.